Content marketing has been more than a buzzword in the online world for quite a while now.

 For instance the way you write content that is aimed at making your brand notorious will be different from the way you write content that’s aimed at making people like your brand.

-Knowing the objectives of your content helps you bring in content marketing strategies that will help you achieve those aims.
+Knowing your content goals helps you bring in content marketing strategies that will help you achieve those goals.